 - Vacuum leak

-There are hundreds of possible causes that will turn on Ford check engine light.
-To find out why the check engine light is on in your Ford read the fault codes.
+Hundreds of possible causes will turn on Ford check engine light.
+To find out why the check engine light is on in your Ford, read the fault codes.

 How to Diagnose Ford Check Engine Light

 The first step in troubleshooting the check engine light is to read the fault codes with an OBD-II scanner.

 - Locate the diagnostics port under the dashboard of your Ford.